Mayberyzen/Z3NHAWK/README.md

 # Z3NHAWK - Information Gathering Tool
+Z3nHawk is evolving into a powerful Automated Pentest Framework, focusing on reconnaissance, scanning, exploit mapping, and reporting.
+This update is a step toward making it a full-fledged cybersecurity tool.
+🔥 Updated Z3nHawk Project with New Features & Enhancements!

-Z3NHAWK is a powerful and lightweight information-gathering tool designed for cybersecurity professionals and ethical hackers.
-It helps retrieve crucial details about domains, IP addresses, and services.
+This latest version of Z3nHawk brings significant improvements, making it a more robust and efficient reconnaissance tool for cybersecurity professionals and ethical hackers.

 ## Features 🚀
 - **WHOIS Lookup** – Retrieves domain registration details.